 In fertility treatment, this is often the most burning question: How long will it take?!
 The simple answer is that it is often between six to twelve months.
 We cannot force a pregnancy, we can only aim to provide conditions which are as optimal as possible for pregnancy to take place.

 However, we have noticed that often (not always) it is those who ask the question most insistently who seem to take the longest to fall pregnant.
 We usually recommend fostering a sense of basic trust.
 Basic trust may be trust that the universe does indeed want you to fall pregnant, or trust in your body to function as it should (and sometimes a miscarriage is the right thing for the body to do), or trust that if something isn’t working properly, there is a way to rectify it or at least improve it.
-It is remarkable how fostering a sense of basic trust leads to a deep sense of relaxation throughout the body.
+It is remarkable how fostering a sense of basic trust leads to a deeper sense of relaxation throughout the body.

 Age is not such a big deal in Chinese medicine (within limits, of course) because we aim to improve egg quality with herbal treatment.
 However, egg quality is not the only factor in fertility.
 Many things have to come together in the right way and at the right time for conception to occur and a viable pregnancy develop.
 Chief amongst these, and the fastest to improve, is the condition of the endometrium, the lining of the uterus.
 Next is egg quality [In a 2015 study entitled Chinese herbal medicine for female infertility: An updated meta-analysis, the author (Reid) stated “Chinese herbal medicine therapy addresses these imbalances, and therefore strengthens not just egg quality but also other ‘environmental’ factors, such as the quality of the endometrium“].
 Many other factors also have to work properly, including proper functioning of ovulation, tubal patency and functioning, and then luteal phase stability, and of course sperm quality.
 Some of these factors are de-emphasised in Western medicine fertility treatments because either not much can be done with Western medicine (eg to improve sperm quality, count or morphology) or because it will be handled artificially anyway (eg in IVF treatments).
 Each of these areas is targeted specifically in Chinese medicine treatments for fertility, with the aim of achieving a natural pregnancy if at all possible [learn more here, and here].